-As of March 31, 2016, we had warrants outstanding to purchase an aggregate of 12,281,059 shares of Common Stock with a weighted-average contractual remaining life of 1.5 years, and exercise prices ranging from \$0.24 to \$7.59 per share, resulting in a weighted average exercise price of \$1.97 per share.
+As of September 30, 2016, we had warrants outstanding to purchase an aggregate of 12,060,571 shares of Common Stock with a weighted-average contractual remaining life of 1.3 years, and exercise prices ranging from \$0.24 to \$8.20 per share, resulting in a weighted average exercise price of \$2.08 per share.

 The valuation methodology used to determine the fair value of our warrants is the Black-Scholes-Merton valuation model, or the Black-Scholes Model.
 The Black-Scholes Model requires the use of a number of assumptions, including volatility of the stock price, the risk-free interest rate and the term of the warrant.

-During the three months ended March 31, 2016, we granted warrants to purchase 120,000 shares of Common Stock to outside consultants at an exercise price of \$7.59.
-The fair value for these shares was determined by using the Black-Scholes Model on the date of the vesting using a term of five years; volatility of 74.15%; risk free rate of 1.28%; and dividend yield of 0%.
-The grant date fair value of the warrants was \$4.60 per share.
-The warrants vest ratably over a 12-month period and have an expiration date of January 21, 2021.
-During the three months ended March 31, 2015, we did not grant any warrants.
-During the three months ended March 31, 2016 and 2015, we recorded \$127,465 and \$9,071, respectively, as share based compensation expense in the accompanying consolidated financial statements related to vested warrants.
-As of March 31, 2016, unamortized costs associated with these warrants totaled approximately \$449,000.
+During the three months ended September 30, 2016 and 2015, we did not issue any warrants.
+During the nine months ended September 30, 2016, we granted warrants to purchase 245,000 shares of Common Stock to outside consultants at a weighted average exercise price of \$7.90 per share.
+The weighted average grant date fair value of these warrants was \$4.78 per share.
+The fair value for these warrants was determined by using the Black-Scholes Model on the date of the grant using a term of five years; volatility of 74.10%-74.15%; risk free rate of 1.04%-1.28%; and dividend yield of 0%.
+These warrants vest and have expiration dates as follows: warrants to purchase 75,000 shares of Common Stock vested on April 21, 2016 and have an expiration date of April 21, 2021, warrants to purchase 50,000 shares of Common Stock vest ratably over a 24-month period and have an expiration date of April 21, 2021, and warrants to purchase 120,000 shares of Common Stock vest ratable over a 12-month period and have an expiration date of January 21, 2021.
+During the nine months ended September 30, 2015, we granted warrants to purchase 50,000 shares of Common Stock to an outside consultant at an exercise price of \$6.35 and the expiration date of April 6, 2020.
+We recorded share-based compensation expense related to these warrants totaling \$137,161 and \$42,266 for the three months ended September 30, 2016 and 2015, respectively, in the accompanying consolidated financial statements.

 In May 2013, we entered into a consulting agreement to develop drug platforms to be used in our hormone replacement drug candidates.
-As consideration under the agreement, we agreed to issue the consultant a warrant to purchase 850,000 shares of our Common Stock at \$2.01 per share, that has vested or will vest as follows:
+As consideration under the agreement, we agreed to issue the consultant a warrant to purchase 850,000 shares of our Common Stock at \$2.01 per share that has vested or will vest as follows: